DualeHuss/metro-dashboard/README.md

 - Firefox
 - Edge

-We aimed for modern browsers.
+I aimed for modern browsers.
 Not tested on Internet Explorer.

 ## Developer Manual

 See the [Developer Manual](#developer-manual-1) below.
-It's also mirrored at `docs/DEVELOPER.md`.
+It's also at `docs/DEVELOPER.md`.

 ---

 # Developer Manual

-For anyone picking up this project after us.
+For anyone picking up this project after me.

 ## Project structure